sunfishcode/basic-text/docs/Background.md

 there is often confusion about what they mean or whether they are valid.
 Since they aren't text, we exclude them here to avoid the confusion.

+Also, some implementations are unable to handle U+FFFE because in UTF-16 it can interfere with endianness detection.

 Along with U+0, U+FFFC, and U+FFF9–U+FFFB, applications wishing to use these for private use should use the plain [Unicode] format rather than the [Basic Text] format.